 Applying for your healthcare identifier and National Authentication Service for Health Public Key Infrastructure certificate

-Details of how to apply for your healthcare identifier and NASH PKI certificate.
+Details of how to apply for your healthcare identifier and National Authentication Service for Health (NASH) Public Key Infrastructure (PKI) certificate.

 To be eligible for a healthcare identifier assigned by the HI Service, you must be either:

 - a healthcare provider:

 - an organisation where healthcare is provided (a healthcare provider organisation)

 - a health professional (an individual healthcare provider)

 - an organisation that assists in the delivery of eHealth (a contracted service provider or general supporting organisation)

 Once an individual healthcare provider or healthcare provider organisation has a healthcare identifier, you must make sure you update the HI Service with any changes, including contact details, employee details, or ownership of organisations.

 Healthcare providers can update most details either through appropriate software or online through HPOS.
 Individual healthcare providers registered with AHPRA will need to contact the agency to update AHPRA registration details.